solidusio/solidus/guides/source/developers/promotions/overview.html.md

 that all of the promotion rules on a promotion must be met before the promotion is eligible.
 However, this can be changed to `any`.

+Using "any" is deprecated and will be removed in future Solidus versions.
+You can create separate promotions for each rule you have in mind instead.

 An example of a typical promotion rule would be a minimum order total of $75 USD or that a specific product is in the cart at checkout.
+In this case, create one promotion with the order total rule, and a separate one with the product rule.

 For a list of available rule types and more information, see the [Promotion rules][promotion-rules] article.